-Under Doha Bank's Waste Management process, all waste paper is shredded and sent to a recycling company.
-New initiatives are underway in respect of the management of waste & recycling and waste water.
+Looking to the future we will be relocating our Data Centers to very energy efficient Shared Facilities reducing our Carbon Footprint even further.
 Doha Bank's Paperless Banking initiatives have included the access for all customers to Online, SMS, Mobile, Phone and ATM banking channels; all of which contribute towards more convenience and peace of mind for its customers as well as providing the options for the delivery of e-statements online and ATM transactions without paper receipts.
-New accounts and the conversion of existing accounts to this Green Account concept have resulted in close to 150,000 e-statements being produced monthly resulting in reduction of equivalent physical statements.
-Various Paperless Banking initiatives have been deployed over the Bank's internal processes with savings in paper usage of in excess of one million sheets in 2016, equivalent to 289 trees.
+New accounts and the conversion of existing accounts to this Green Account concept have resulted in over 150,000 e-statements being produced monthly resulting in reduction of equivalent physical statements.

+Various Paperless Banking initiatives have been deployed over the Bank's internal processes with savings in paper usage of in excess of one million sheets in 2017, equivalent to 516 trees.